alexpaul/iOS-Interview-Preparation/Pair-Programming.md

 ## Checklist of topics to know

+- [ ] Parsing JSON data from a Web API
 - [ ] Populate a Table View with given data.
 - [ ] Populate a Collection View with data and create custom cell.
 - [ ] Use URLSession natively without any third party libraries.
+- [ ] Comfortable using breakpoints and `po` as a debugging tool.
 - [ ] Be able to segue and pass data to a view controller.
+- [ ] Use delegation pattern or callbacks to communicate data.
+- [ ] Be comfortable setting up views using Storyboards, nibs.
+- [ ] Be comfortable setting up views programmatically.
 - [ ] Be able to create animations using UIKit built-in APIs. e.g UIView.animate